hwameistor/hwameistor/docs/docs/quick_start/uninstall.md

 Before you start to perform actions, make sure you reallly want to delete all your data.
 :::

-If you confirm to delete your data volumes and uninstall HwameiStor, refer to the procedure below:
+If you confirm to delete your data volumes and uninstall HwameiStor, perform the following steps:

 1. Clean up stateful applications

-2. Delete stateful applications
+   1. Delete stateful applications

-3. Delete PVCs
+   1. Delete PVCs

       The relevant PVs, LVs, LVRs, LVGs will also been deleted.

-4. Clean up helm instances
+1. Clean up helm instances

    1. Delete HwameiStor helm instance